Batali Hill

 Batali Hill is the highest hill in the city of Chittagong, Bangladesh.
 It is located near the Tiger Pass crossing, about 1 kilometre from the center of the city, and falls under Khulshi Thana.

-The hill is about 280 feet high.
-However, the hill faces threats of erosion and landslides due to illegal hill-cutting activities.
+About 280 feet high, the hill faces threats of erosion and landslides due to illegal hill-cutting activities.
 In June, 2007, a massive landslide in the area surrounding Batali Hill killed at least 128 people.